Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Social welfare maximization by MMZD alliance

-In summary, we can draw a conclusion that ${\alpha_0}_{min}\geq {\gamma_0}_{min} $, which is equivalent to ${-\alpha_0}_{max}\leq {-\gamma_0}_{max} $.
-So the social welfare can achieve larger maximization by MMZDA than single MMZD organization. \end{proof} The above theorem and previous derivation prove that MMZDA further enhances the ability of non-selfish organizations to maximize the social welfare.
-If more organizations join the MMZDA, the upper boundary of controllable social welfare continues to increase, leading the entire system to be more stable.
+Note that ${-\alpha_0}_{max}$ denotes the maximum social welfare controlled by a single organization using the MMZD strategy, and ${-\gamma_0}_{max}$ represents the maximum social welfare achieved by MMZDA.
+So the social welfare can achieve larger maximization by MMZDA than single MMZD organization, and the proof is concluded. \end{proof} The above analysis proves that MMZDA further enhances the ability of non-selfish organizations to maximize the social welfare.
+If more organizations join the MMZDA, the upper bound of the controllable social welfare increases.